How to Annotate YouTube Videos Like Articles

 Tagging Important Points

 To better organize your annotations, you can tag video segments with relevant labels.
-For example, you could categorize a section about the process of photosynthesis as “Photosynthesis Process” or a segment explaining the light-dependent reactions as “Light Reactions.
+For example, you could categorize a section about the process of photosynthesis as “Photosynthesis Process” or a segment explaining the light-dependent reactions as “Light Reactions.”
+Tagging helps you easily sort and retrieve specific information, making your annotations more structured and accessible.
+This is especially helpful when you have multiple annotations on different aspects of the video.

 Organizing Your Annotations for Easy Access

 Once you've annotated your YouTube videos, keeping everything organized is essential to make the most out of your notes.
-Web Highlights offers several tools to help you sort and access your annotations with ease
+Web Highlights offers several tools to help you sort and access your annotations with ease.

 Search and Filter